LamontagneLab/lab-manual/docs/information/index.md

-# Information for Current, New, and Prospective Lab Members
+# Information for Lab Members